Nowruz: Contemporary era

 Before the collapse of the Soviet Union, Iran and Afghanistan were the only countries that officially observed the ceremonies of Nowruz.
 When the Caucasian and Central Asian countries gained independence from the Soviets, they also declared Nowruz as a national holiday.

 Nowruz was added to the UNESCO List of the Intangible Cultural Heritage of Humanity in 2010.

 During the Iranian economic crisis in 2025 many people were unable to afford basic haft-sin.
-In the same year, the Iranian regime arrested 50 people for an anti-government chant at Nowruz celebrations.
+In the same year, the Iranian government arrested 50 people for an anti-government chant at Nowruz celebrations.